equalitie/ouinet/doc/ouinet-network-whitepaper.md

 The Ouinet client implements this functionality in peer-to-peer connections through the mechanism of HTTP range requests.
 A client can send a cache entry HTTP request containing the `Range` header, requesting that the responding client sends it only the fragment of the resource delineated by this range; for example, a client might request the second unit of thousand bytes by sending the `Range: bytes=1000-1999` request header.
 If the responding client stores a cache entry for the requested resource signed using a signature stream, it can respond by sending only those resource data blocks that cover this byte range, along with block signatures for those data blocks.
 If the requested byte range does not align to the block size, the responding client has to send somewhat more data than was requested, rounded up to the nearest block size boundary.

 For a client to verify the legitimacy of a sequence of consecutive blocks that do not include the first block in the resource, it is not sufficient for the client to hold the block signatures for those blocks.
-Because each block signature contains a reference to the block hash of the previous block, the verifying client additionally needs to hold the block hash of the block immediately preceeding the first block it wishes to verify, unless the first block it wishes to verify is also the first block in the resource.
-That is to say, if a client holds `block(i)`, `block(i + 1)`, ..., `block(j)`, for `0 < i <= j`, it needs `block-signature(i)`, `block-signature(i + 1)`, ... `block-signature(j)`, and `hash(i - 1)` to be able to perform a verification of this signature stream.
-To make this possible, a client responding to a range request with a partial content response will add this preceeding hash to the HTTP response, in the form of an additional chunk extension.
+Because each block signature contains (via the block's chained hash) a reference to the signature and chained hash of the previous block, the verifying client additionally needs to hold the chained hash of the block immediately preceeding the first block it wishes to verify, unless the first block it wishes to verify is also the first block in the resource.
+That is to say, if a client holds `block(i)`, `block(i + 1)`, ..., `block(j)`, for `0 < i <= j`, it needs `block-signature(i)`, `block-signature(i + 1)`, ... `block-signature(j)`, as well as `block-signature(i - 1)` and `chained-hash(i - 1)` to be able to perform a verification of this signature stream.
+To make this possible, a client responding to a range request with a partial content response will add these preceeding signature and hash to the HTTP response, in the form of additional chunk extensions.

 A client receiving a range request for a cache entry can reply with a response containing that partial data, as described above, if it has the facilities and metadata to do so; if it does not, it can send a response containing the complete resource, as if the `Range` header were not present at all.
 If it does reply with a response containing partial data, the client will send a response structured as a variant of the regular signature stream response, to which the following modifications apply: